§6.4

 Data Case: Store Fixed Effects in the Progresso Panel

-We climb the same regression ladder as Chapter 6.1 — bivariate, then with seasonality, then with competitor price, then with regional dummies, then with store fixed effects.
+We climb the same regression ladder built in the previous article — bivariate, then with seasonality, then with competitor price, then with regional dummies, then with store fixed effects.
 The final rung is the within-store estimate that the previous article promised.

 The elasticity estimate changes as the comparison gets cleaner